Skip to page content

-This page has been suggested to you to answer some of the questions you may have about the karyotyping and cystic fibrosis screening which has been recommended for you.
+This page has been given to you to answer some of the questions you may have about the karyotyping and cystic fibrosis screening which has been recommended for you.

 There are many reasons why a man might have a very low sperm count, or no sperm at all (azoospermia).
 The cause is sometimes genetic, which means that a subfertile man might pass the same type of sub fertility on to his son.